 With this technique, we let the glass flow!

-First, we cut the desired amount of glass in the color of choice and arrange the glass in the pattern that we want the glass to flow.
+As always, we first cut the desired amount of glass in the color of choice and arrange the glass in the pattern that we want the glass to flow.

-We place the glass above a mold suspended over steel rods (Flow Bars), Pots with holes in the bottom (Pot Melts), or Stainless steel screens (Mesh).
-Now, we can heat the glass in the kiln until it is in a liquid state.
-The glass will melt through the steel or pot and “drop” onto the mold.
+Secondly, we place the glass above a mold suspended over steel rods (Flow Bars), Pots with holes in the bottom (Pot Melts), or Stainless steel screens (Mesh).
+Then, we can heat the glass in the kiln until it is in a liquid state.
+As a result, the glass will melt through the steel or pot and “drop” onto the mold.

 Once the glass is cooled to room temperature, we have a single piece of glass that contains the movement of this liquid glass.